 - f) At least one part or bundle of each part number must be clearly identified with the part number.

-For mixed pallets with up to four different part numbers, care must be taken not to stack them in position.
+For mixed pallets with up to four different part numbers, care must be taken that they are not stacked in layers.

-Loads secured to pallets with shrink or stretch film must use a film of sufficient thickness to hold the load and prevent the load from shifting.
+Loads secured to pallets with shrink or stretch wrap must use a wrap of sufficient thickness to hold the load and prevent the load from shifting.

 Loads secured to strapped pallets must use edge protectors to prevent strapping from cutting into cartons.

-It is acceptable not to mix different part numbers on a pallet until full pallets with similar part numbers have been completed.
+It is acceptable to mix different part numbers on a pallet until full pallets with similar part numbers are completed.

-When placing pallets in the equipment of the carrier, care must be taken that they cannot move during transport.
+When placing pallets in the equipment of the carrier, care must be taken that it cannot move during transport.

-If articles are distributed over several packages or if the quantities to be booked cannot be recorded without further sorting effort, additional fees are incurred for sorting and consolidation of the goods (operative hourly rate).
+If items are distributed over several packages or if the quantities to be booked cannot be recorded without further sorting effort, additional charges for sorting and consolidating the goods will apply (operational hourly rate).